 The beautiful, sinuous full trees of driftwood that lined the beach in other photographers’ images immediately piqued my curiosity.
 Where was this majestic, seemingly other worldly place?
 Location tags on photographers’ social media posts always directed to the same location: Jekyll Island.

-It instantly became a destination on my bucket list and we were able to escape there for a glorious weekend, from Friday afternoon to Sunday afternoon.
+It instantly became a destination on my bucket list and we were able to escape there for a glorious weekend.
+We visited from Friday afternoon to Sunday afternoon.

 Overview of Our 36 Hours of Things to Do In Jekyll Island

 The truth is you don't have to jam-pack your schedule with a million things to do if you stay at a beautiful resort and enjoy nature, time to relax, and appreciate the island.

-We were originally going to cram our schedule with day trips to nearby locations and experiences (other islands included, like Sapello Island) then realized we were in need of some spring rejuvenation and time to just “be” in beautiful Georgia, so thoughts of cramming our weekend quickly went out the window!
+We were originally going to cram our schedule with day trips to nearby locations and experiences (other islands included, like Sapello Island).
+But we were in need of some spring rejuvenation and time to just “be” in beautiful Georgia, so thoughts of cramming our weekend quickly went out the window!

 Thus, we ended up fully engaging ourselves with Jekyll Island Resort, the Ocean Club, one local restaurant and one iconic nearby beach.
 And it was plenty fulfilling!